 The decision was appealed.
 On 26 January 2024, the Court of appeal in Ghent upheld the decision, considering that compensation was the only possible form of recovery, as the breeding and release of starlings to repair the damage caused to nature.
 The court approved the amount of the compensation calculated through the BIOVAL methodology, and approved the attribution of the compensation tot he Mina Fund as a public fund that is “partly funded according to the principle 'the polluter pays', in this case 'the perpetrator pays'” and whose purpose is “to cover the costs of decontamination and restoration not covered by the revenue from levies and fines”.
 The court added that “This compensation restores the legal situation”.

-This is a major step for BIOVAL, and we are now finalising the BIOVAL website, containing the methodology, the list of values and case law that legal practitioners will be able to refer to in their own cases.
-In the meantime, the list of values/species was extended to 100 species, and should be extended again in 2024.
+In May 2024, we launched the BIOVAL tool website, containing the methodology, the list of compensation values and case law that legal practitioners will be able to refer to in their own cases.

-In 2023, the BIOVAL project was presented at several events to judges, prosecutors and other legal practitioners.
-Once we launch the website (estimated in March 2024), we will continue presenting BIOVAL, disseminating the methodology and start training judges on how to use it.
+In 2024, we will continue presenting BIOVAL, disseminating the methodology and start training judges on how to use it.

 bioval